mikeyPower/mysql-db/README.md

 # mysql-db

-To install it, update the package index on your server with apt:
+To install MySQL, update the package index on your server with apt:

     $ sudo apt update

 Then install the default package:

     $ sudo apt install mysql-server